BUNION DR

 Rest, ice, compression, and elevation (RICE) can effectively reduce inflammation and swelling.
 Additionally, using supportive footwear, such as orthotic inserts or night splints, can provide significant relief.

-Medications and Injections:
+Medications And Injections:

 Nonsteroidal anti-inflammatory drugs (NSAIDs) may be prescribed to alleviate pain and reduce inflammation.
 In some cases, corticosteroid injections may be recommended to target localized swelling.

-Physical Therapy and Exercises:
+Physical Therapy And Exercises:

 Incorporating stretching and strengthening exercises into the treatment plan can improve the flexibility and strength of the foot muscles and plantar fascia.
 Physical therapy may also involve techniques like ultrasound therapy or extracorporeal shockwave therapy.